 * Click here for rating key

-Marrakesh Restaurant Review: The ambience is half the fun at Marrakesh: guests sit on the floor, leaning against plush cushions while a waiter pours mint tea from on high and brings rosewater for cleansing the hands (traditionally, Moroccans eat with their hand, but dubious Westerners may request silverware).
-This spot is suitable for families and larger parties.
-Most guests opt for the fixed-price multi-course feast: lentil soup; a mixed salad plate; sweet and savory b'stilla, which is a flaky pie filled with chicken and pungent spices, sprinkled with powdered sugar; a choice of entrées; nutty baklava; and sweet mint tea.
-Entrées are mainly hearty tagines (spicy stews of lamb, chicken or hare), couscous dishes, or a variety of brochettes.
-Groups may order the dramatic mechoui, a traditional item featuring a whole sheep grilled over a spit.
+Marrakesh Restaurant Review: While the food usually satisfies, the ambience is more than half the fun at Marrakesh.
+Guests sit on the floor, leaning against plush cushions, while a waiter pours mint tea from on high and brings rosewater for cleansing the hands (traditionally, Moroccans eat with their hands, but skittish Westerners may request silverware).
+The dining environment makes this an enjoyable choice for families and larger parties.
+Most guests opt for the fixed price multi-course feast: lentil soup; a mixed salad plate; b'stilla, a flaky pie filled with chicken and savory spices, sprinkled with powdered sugar; a choice of entrées; nutty baklava; and sweet mint tea.
+Mains are primarily hearty tagines (spicy stews of lamb, chicken or hare), couscous dishes or a variety of brochettes.
+Groups may pre-order the dramatic mechoui, a traditional item featuring a whole sheep grilled over a spit.
 Belly dancers provide music and entertainment.